-During summer months, Jocelyn has worked with distinguished pedagogues including Anton Kuerti, Robert McDonald, Yoheved Kaplinsky, and Hamish Milne, to name a few, as a participant in festivals and academies across Spain, Canada, and the United States.
+During summer months, Jocelyn has worked with distinguished pedagogues including Anton Kuerti, Robert McDonald, Robert Levin, Yoheved Kaplinsky, and Claudio Martinez-Mehner as a participant in festivals and academies such as Banff, Aspen, Orford, and Gijon.

-She is also an inspiring educator in her current position as faculty at Hunter College, a teaching fellow in secondary piano at the Juilliard School, and in her former one as a distance-learning apprentice at CIM.
-Jocelyn is a grateful recipient of many prestigious Canadian grants from the BC Arts Council, Koerner Foundation, and Hnatyshyn Foundation, which allowed her to continue her music education with such success.
-She holds a Bachelor of Music from the UBC School of Music, Master of Music from the Juilliard School, and an Artist Diploma from the Cleveland Institute of Music.
-Currently, she is pursuing a Doctorate of Musical Arts degree from the City University of New York Graduate Center.
+Jocelyn is a grateful recipient of many prestigious Canadian grants from the BC Arts Council, Koerner Foundation, and Hnatyshyn Foundation, enabling her to pursue advanced music degrees.
+She holds a Bachelor of Music from the UBC School of Music, Master of Music from the Juilliard School, an Artist Diploma from the Cleveland Institute of Music, and Doctor of Musical Arts from the City University of New York Graduate Center.
 Her musical inspiration and guidance come from her teachers: Jane Coop, HaeSun Paik, and Julian Martin.